Salivanth/Dice-Farmer/README.md

 # Dice-Farmer
 Computerised version of the game Dice Farmer. (http://leftoversoup.com/archive.php?num=198) Written to show basic programming ability for university.
+Written in Python 2.7.

+Version 1.0 - 7/10/15

+- Allows 1-10 players to play Dice Farmer on the same computer.
+- Rules and basic features implemented.
+-
 ------------

 Version 1.0.